Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/installation/amazon-linux.md

     [https://bintray.com/kong/kong-enterprise-edition-aws/rpm](https://bintray.com/kong/kong-enterprise-edition-aws/rpm).

-3. Edit the repo file using your preferred editor and alter the baseurl line as follows:
+3. Edit the repo file using your preferred editor and alter the `baseurl` line with your information as follows:

       ```
       baseurl=https://USERNAME:API_KEY@kong.bintray.com/kong-enterprise-edition-aws